Charmaine Dragun: Sydney

 When she moved to Sydney in 2005, Dragun and Struthers reunited and after a few months, were living together in Sydney.
 Dragun had difficulty adjusting to the new city and being so far from family.
 She started working with a clinical psychologist there that she reportedly had a good rapport with, according to Dragun's mother.

 Around August or September 2007, Dragun's symptoms worsened and her psychologist recommended that Dragun consult a psychiatrist about adjusting her medication.
 In October 2007, her new psychiatrist had initiated a cross-taper to change Dragun from the SNRI to a different brand of SSRI, a change which can take up to six weeks to take effect.
 Dragun initially told her mother that she was optimistic about the switch, but after less than three weeks, she told her mother over the phone that she was having thoughts of suicide and that she felt "worthless."
-Dragun committed suicide a few days later.
+Dragun died by suicide a few days later.

 Suicide

-On 2 November 2007, at age 29, Dragun committed suicide near The Gap in Sydney's Eastern Suburbs.
+On 2 November 2007, at age 29, Dragun died by suicide near The Gap in Sydney's Eastern Suburbs.
 According to news reports, Dragun sat near the gully for around two hours, something she had done several times in the weeks leading up to her suicide, and sent a farewell text message to Struthers before jumping to her death.
 Witnesses who had seen someone sitting near the popular suicide spot had contacted the police, but Dragun was dead by the time officers arrived.
 A funeral was held ten days later at All Saints Church in Greenwood, Western Australia.

 During 2010, an official inquest into the medical support surrounding Dragun at the time of her death was held by the Coroner's Court in Glebe, New South Wales, a suburb of Sydney.
 The deputy state coroner stated that the ease of access to The Gap had been a causal factor.
 He also estimated that Dragun had "almost certainly" been misdiagnosed with depression and had actually had a bipolar II disorder, concluding that she had not received the correct treatment with a mood stabiliser that, in his view, probably would have saved her life.
 Furthermore, some of her doctors had failed to pass on to others the fact that she had had suicidal thoughts.
 While the "cross tapering" programme she had been placed on, where the dose of one drug is decreased while another drug is introduced, also had the side effects of increased anxiety, suicidal thoughts and confusion and was argued to be inadequate, the coroner emphasised that her medication had not "put [suicidal] ideas into her head or cause(d) her to behave in an irrational way and with no control over her actions".